Free-acorns/.github/profile/README.md

 * Join: to merge two branches into one, integrating the revisions.

 Of course, this is just a superficial summary of the key actions of `git`.
 These actions are important to a self-sustaining community of OER participants:

+* Clone: allows anyone who is interested to "get a copy of the OER material."
+This includes not only the published content, but also all the "source" material that is needed to create the published content.
+* Commit: Anyone who has cloned a specific OER repository can make local changes and create revised published content, and continue to use `git` locally to keep track of revisions.
+* Push: When local changes are completed, these changes are reflected in the repository so all new clones will have the revisions incorporated.
+However, this action also allows other clones to "pull" the revisions to integrate into local revisions.
+* Pull: A clone that is already being revised can incorporate the "latest and greatest" revisions of the repository.
+* Fork: An author can take a repository in a different branch and make a spin off.
+* Merge: Authors of branches can collaborate and integrate different branches back into a single branch that incorporates revisions of the branches being merged.

+These actions allow a community of OER authors, users, and collaborators to leverage work that has been done, contribute edits and new content, diversify, specialize, and collaborate without the need to conform.
+In a way, this enables the organic Darwinian approach as well as the engineering approach.
+Every member of an OER community can choose what to do, and yet at the same time collaborate.